jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 relevant components.
 In 2021, we saw major vulnerabilities being exploited and used within a single day of disclosing the vulnerability.
 One of the examples is the HAFNIUM group which surfaced shortly after Microsoft revealed multiple zero\-day vulnerabilities.
-The race between patching vulnerable systems versus attackers ability to create a zero\-day exploit will continue in 2022\.
+The race between patching vulnerable systems versus attacker’s ability to create a zero\-day exploit will continue in 2022\.
 The transition to work\-from\-anywhere has sped digital transformation efforts for many organizations, inducing them to move most of their services to the cloud rather than